-In the spirit of Jesus the Good Shepherd, a strong Pastoral Care system characterises the college.
-Core values that underpin the approach to Pastoral Care at Daramalan as a Missionaries of the Sacred Heart school are love, compassion, and respect for every individual.
+In the spirit of Jesus the Good Shepherd, a strong Pastoral Car as stem characterises the college.
+Core values that underpin the approach to Pastoral Car at Daramalan as a Missionaries of the Sacred Heart school are love, compassion, and respect to every individual.

-The Pastoral Care provided by the college reflects the Missionaries of the Sacred Heart ethos and embraces all members of the school community.
+The Pastoral Care provided by the College reflects the Missionaries of the Sacred Heart ethos and embraces all members of the school community.